apache/axis-axis2-java-core/1_1/modules/samples/googlespellcheck/README.txt

 Running The Sample
 ==================

-To generate stubs and run the text editor, type ant
+To generate stubs and run the text editor, type ant.